Guy André Pierre de Montmorency-Laval: War of the Austrian Succession

 Initially known under the title Marquis of Laval, he joined the musketeers during the War of the Austrian Succession on 1 January 1741, serving in the Flanders campaign in 1742.
 On 4 April 1743 he bought a commission to command the Régiment Royal Pologne Cavalerie.
-On 27 June 1743, he fought at Dettingen.
+On 27 June 1743, he fought at the Battle of Dettingen.
 Two months later on 22 August 1743, he was commissioned as colonel of an infantry regiment that was renamed after him.
-In 1744, he was present at the capture of Wissembourg and of the Loutre lines, at the attack on the trenches at Suffelsheim and the siege of Fribourg.
+In 1744, he was present at the capture of Wissembourg and of the Loutre lines, at the attack on the trenches at Soufflenheim and the Siege of Fribourg.
 He took part in the capture of Cronenbourg in March 1745.
-He joined the French army in Flanders, taking part in Grillon's regiment in what the French termed the battle of the Mésle at Dendermonde near Ghent, in a victory against a British, Austrian and Dutch force.
+He joined the French army in Flanders, taking part in Grillon's regiment in what the French termed the Battle of Melle at Dendermonde near Ghent, in a victory against a British, Austrian and Dutch force.
 He became appointed brigadier on the 25th of the same month.

-In 1746, he fought at the Battle of Rocourt and, in 1747, participated in the sieges of Ecluse, Sas de Ghent, Hulst, Axel and Berg-op-Zooru, at the Siege of Maastricht in 1748, and was made a Field Marshal in May 1748.
+In 1746, he fought at the Battle of Rocourt and, in 1747, participated in the sieges of Ecluse, Ghent, Hulst, Axel and Berg-op-Zoom, at the Siege of Maastricht in 1748, and was made a Field Marshal in May 1748.